Best practices for multi-tenant graph schema isolation

 3. Validate that $tenantId is passed as a bound parameter, not interpolated into the query string.
 Parameterization enables plan caching and prevents tenant-specific plan bloat.

 Immediate Remediation: Deploy composite node keys and refactor queries to bind tenantId as a mandatory parameter.
-If legacy queries cannot be immediately updated, implement a database-level trigger or application middleware that injects tenantId predicates before query execution.
+If legacy queries cannot be immediately updated, implement application middleware that injects tenantId predicates before query execution.

 Data Modeling, Evolution, and Governance